ps2wiki/ps2wiki.github.io/_posts/BlueRetro/FAQ/2024-09-23-how-to-swap-buttons-on-blueretro-via-bluetooth/2024-09-23-how-to-swap-buttons-on-blueretro-via-bluetooth.md

 image: https://i.pinimg.com/originals/03/f8/7e/03f87ede1cd889c05b1747d6c7644612.png
 tags: BlueRetro FAQ Tutorial
 ---
+## How to Swap Buttons on BlueRetro via Bluetooth

 #### 1. **Understanding BlueRetro and Button Remapping**
    - **BlueRetro** allows you to connect modern Bluetooth controllers (e.g., DualShock 3/4) to your PS2 and offers customizable button mappings, which is perfect if you want to swap the **R2 and X** buttons to take advantage of **R2's pressure sensitivity**.